MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-bookmarks.md

 ## Bulk add or edit bookmarks

 Use the Import or Export feature to bulk create or edit bookmarks.
 It makes adding or editing a large number of bookmarks faster and easier.

-Use the import/export feature to:
+Use it to:

 - Bulk add bookmarks - Add details in the bookmark template file, and then import it.
 - Bulk edit bookmarks - Export bookmarks to a .csv file, then edit the bookmark details in the exported .csv file, and then import the updated .csv file.